Orion2323/CaesarCipher/README.md

 # Log
+  2/21:
     - Able to use multi-character string as a key for encryption and decryption
+    - Able to use multiple strings as a key for encryption and decryption